-The file should be submitted with your application form.
 Please ensure that the plan or flowchart is clear and that any text is concise.

-J3 Letters of support
+K4 Letters of support

-Please note that where you have indicated engagement with a Clinical Trials Unit, we require a letter of support from your Unit and this must be provided with your application.
+Please note that where you have indicated engagement with a Clinical Trials Unit, we require a letter of support; this must be provided with your application.

 If your proposed research project is dependent on the support of a different organisation to the host institution, a letter of support is required from the relevant R&D lead outlining their support of this application.
+Please note that if you propose to utilise SAIL or similar providers, confirmation of their agreement to support the research, with confirmation of costs, is required.